ariewjy/triple_combo_web_plotter/README.md

 - Ability to calculate Rw from Salinity and Temperature.
 - Ability to calculate VSH from Gamma-Ray or Density-Neutron logs.
 - Ability to calculate porosity (total or effective) from Density only or Density-Neutron combination (Crossplot).
+- Coal Flag with Neutron and Density Cutoffs.
 - Ability to calculate water saturation (Sw) using Archie's equation.
+- Pay Flag with Porosity and Sw Cutoffs.
 - Ability to plot data in a form of Histogram and Scatter Plot.
 - Ability to download all plots/histogram/scatterplot in a pdf format.
 - Ability to export the final data (Original LAS data + Formation Evaluation data: VSH, POROSITY, SW)